 Let us know what you think!

-We appreciate hearing your thoughts, questions, and ideas about “Microsoft rolled out new May 2013 firmware updates for Surface Pro”.
+We appreciate hearing your thoughts, questions, and ideas about “Microsoft rolled out July 2014 firmware updates for the original Surface Pro”.